eaardal/pretty-logrus/CONFIG_FILE_SPEC.md

 The file itself is optional and all fields in it are optional.

+> Example config.json:
+> There is an example config.json file in [examples/config.json](./examples/config.json) which changes most of the default styles.
+Not necessarily pretty, but it shows what is possible.

 ### Note about the `Style` object

-Several text styles can be overriden in the configuration file.
+Several text styles can be overridden in the configuration file.
 Each override takes the same `Style` object.

 | Field path  | Description      | Type                          |
 |-------------|------------------|-------------------------------|